robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

     plotter.show(rebuild=False)
 ```

-Note also the print statement and _highlight/_eigens()_ function, called when the up or down keys are pressed.
+Note also the print statement and `highlight_eigens()` function, called when the up or down keys are pressed.
 Each cues the user to the effects their changes of dimensionality has.
 In the case of the print statement, this cue is text.
-In the case of _highlight/_eigens()_, vertical bars are drawn through each component in the "Variance by Components" currently being viewed.
+In the case of `highlight_eigens()`, vertical bars are drawn through each component in the "Variance by Components" currently being viewed.
 Another more subtle indication of the current dimensionality is the number of colored axes visible in the "BEFORE" plot, which will always be the same as the number of vertical bars.

 ![Four components are currently in use](https://github.com/robclewley/robclewley.github.io/blob/master/assets/PCA_images/highlighted_eigens.png?raw=true)